Homemade Teething Biscuit Recipes – Nutritious Teething Biscuits for Your Baby. Think Outside the Box.

 AS ALWAYS – You should consult with your baby’s pediatrician when concerned about specific foods.
 Generalities may NOT apply to your baby.

-Baby Cereal Pancakes - not a biscuit recipe but a great finger food and I just had to include it.
+Baby Cereal Pancakes - (While this is not a biscuit recipe, it’s a great finger food and I just had to include it)

 - 1 cup whole wheat flour

 - 1/2 cup baby barley cereal (or other baby cereal)

 - 1 cup formula (or another liquid such as milk)

 - 1/2 cup mashed banana (or fruit of your choice)